Newbiggin, Ainstable

 Newbiggin is a small hamlet in Cumbria, England.
 Cumrew beck flows north-west through Newbiggin eventually joining the Eden close to Armathwaite.
-The village contains many houses of a traditional design, a historic chapel (now a private home) and several large acreage farms.
-On the fells around the village there are traces of the old mines that used to operate in the area, as well as the skeletons of Lime kiln.
+The village contains many houses of a traditional design, a historic chapel (now a private home) and several large-acreage farms.
+On the fells around the village there are traces of the old mines that used to operate in the area, as well as the skeletons of lime kilns.
 A track from the village leads up to new water river, which can be followed north to Castle Carrock.
 There is a pub, The Blue Bell Inn.